cp - phpMan

 option with a specific context specified, will set the context for

-with the '--preserve=context' option, and overrides the
+is mutually exclusive with the '--preserve=context' option, and

-'--preserve=all' and '-a' options.
+overrides the '--preserve=all' and '-a' options.

 An exit status of zero indicates success, and a nonzero value